 Have you ever noticed that parenting trends are like nutrition and health advice?
 First, there is the next big discovery, and then uh oh, we find out that there are kinks in the argument.
-Self-esteem was the end-all and be-all of the '80s, and then it was teaching to the learning style of the child.
-(Perhaps you didn’t know we were way over those big deals?)
 Unfortunately, parents often read about the exciting new sensations and then miss the less exciting analysis that follows months or even years later that exposes the flies in the ointment.

 Time-outs conducted improperly can hurt kids — but isn’t this true of any parenting strategy?